li-2020-jl/Jialu-Li_Portfolio/final_project_JialuLi.md

 * Changes for next week to address the issues identified:
   * Select only a few state to show for reducing the complexity of the chart.
-    * Investigate into the state difference and restriction policy difference in details.
+    * Investigate into the state difference and restriction policy difference in detail.
-    * Only select and compare the North Eastern States
+    * Only select and compare the North Eastern States to a neighbor state of this region (Maryland vs. Pennslyvania, New Jersey, New York)
-  * Use different color sets on the map chart for restriction and cases.
+  * Instead of red and and blue that are representative for political parties I would use yellow and blue.
-  * Show the map chart first and then show the beehive chart.
+  * I want to keep the map just for aesthetic purpose.
-  * When showing changes, I will separate those states that have eased on restriction and those that haven't into separate rows.
+  * I would investigate further to come up with a hypothesis of the reason why increased cases appear in certain states.

 [Back to Home Page](/README.md)